Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Perhaps this is the American way.
 Do you realize that Americans have much to worry about?
 If you don't think so,

-things that can and do go wrong in our lives and in our bodies that need help by someone or something.
-Did you
+that can and do go wrong in our lives and in our bodies that need help by someone or something.
+Did you know

-those drugs with weird names that have a dozen side-effects, including death.
-So, the ads tell us we need these
+drugs with weird names that have a dozen side-effects, including death.
+So, the ads tell us we need these drugs to

-drugs to treat our symptoms (by the way, not the underlying cause); but in treating the symptoms, we might die.
+treat our symptoms (by the way, not the underlying cause); but in treating the symptoms, we might die.
+What could

-What could be more effective in eliminating symptoms than to kill the patient?
-Come to think of it; isn't this
+be more effective in eliminating symptoms than to kill the patient?
+Come to think of it; isn't this hidden somewhere

-hidden somewhere in the Affordable Health Care Act?
-To the list of worries, we could add the incessant reminders
+in the Affordable Health Care Act?
+To the list of worries, we could add the incessant reminders we need affordable